 The best meals to make in the slow-cooker are soups, stews, curries, chilis, daals, meatballs, ribs, brisket and roasts.
 We don’t recommend slow-cooked fish, seafood or pasta dishes.

-There you have it, the ins and outs of making Crockpot freezer meals for any weeknight dinner.
-If you’re looking for some recipe inspiration click here to find the latest and greatest slow-cooker meals Food Network Canada has to offer!
+There you have it: the ins and outs of making Crockpot freezer meals for any weeknight dinner!

 Looking for some tasty slow cooker dishes to try?
 Start with our most popular slow cooker recipes.